 The original’s Study 2 tested the effects of hostile bias towards ambiguous options.
 The hypothesis was that people tend to perceive ambiguous choices more negatively, in that ambiguity may be more hostile or biased against them, leading to their avoidance of the ambiguous option.

-The original’s Study 4 tested self-other evaluations regarding feedback provided regarding the ambiguity.
+The target article’s Study 4 tested self-other evaluations regarding feedback provided regarding the ambiguity.
 The “self-evaluation” hypothesis argues that decisions are made in anticipation of self-evaluation of that choice in the future.
 Ambiguity may result in future regret once the ambiguous odds are exposed (and are possibly negative), so learning of being told that ambiguity will be resolved by odds being exposed would lead to lower preferences for the ambiguous option to reduce anticipated regret (Ellsberg, 1963).
 Support for the hypothesis would suggest that people avoid ambiguity to reduce their anticipated regret.
-On the other hand, the “other-evaluation” hypothesis argued that decisions are made based on how others will evaluate them, and therefore choices are made to be justifiable as to reduce future social criticism resulting from others’ evaluations (Toda & Shuford, 1965).
+On the other hand, the “other-evaluation” hypothesis argument was that decisions are made based on how others will evaluate them, and therefore people make choices that would be more justifiable as to reduce future social criticism resulting from others’ evaluations (Toda & Shuford, 1965).
+People seem to associate more predictable and less ambiguous choices as more accountable, and for social norms to put pressure on members of society to be more predictable, thereby also being more accountable (Lerner & Tetlock, 1999), with conformity meant to reduce anticipate uncertainty and ambiguity to regulate the predictability of the the social environments (Theriault et al., 2021).

 We, therefore, added two conditions that directly manipulate anticipated regret testing the “self-evaluation” hypothesis and social norms testing the “other-evaluation” hypothesis.

+Exploratory extension: Trait predictors

+We added two scales of trait risk and ambiguity tolerance to examine associations with ambiguity avoidance behavior.
+We entertained competing hypotheses detailed as H5 in Table 1.

 Overview of the replication and extensions

 Our replication focused on Study 1 from Curley et al. (1986), which served as our baseline control condition, to which we added three extension conditions to an adjusted combined experimental design.